<em>Arabis</em>, corbeille d'argent: plant and care for

 Arabis alpina subsp. caucasica Snowcap

-A particularly floriferous cultivar with early, slightly scented flowering, covering the whole plant.
-With its compact habit, it slips everywhere to cover low walls, climb embankments and carpet the base of hedges.
+A particularly floriferous cultivar with early, slightly scented flowering that covers whole plant.
+With its compact habit, it slips into any space to cover low walls, clamber up banks and carpet base of hedges.

 • Flowering time May to July